The Hoag Solution

 - Collaborative with local schools

 The program offers uniquely structured treatment for adolescents with mental health conditions by providing:

 After-school structure: ASPIRE provides structure and training after school hours – a time during which daily stresses and lack of supervision make young people especially prone to making poor choices.

 Focus on hope, not mental illness: The focus of the program is to offer solutions and skills to provide hope and create a positive learning environment.

-Development of life skills: Utilizing dialectical behavioral therapy and cognitive behavioral therapy techniques, ASPIRE engages the youth and their families in individual, group and family therapy sessions.
+Development of life skills: Utilizing dialectical behavioral therapy and cognitive behavioral therapy techniques, ASPIRE engages the youth and their families in a group setting to teach coping skills for mental health..
 Program activities are designed to teach practical coping strategies and allow participants to practice what they’ve learned in a supportive environment.

 - Early intervention

 - De-stigmatize mental illness and mental health care

 - Promote mental and behavioral health and well-being

 - Empower parents for the unique demands of this life stage